 - Trust Fund Recovery Penalty.
 The trust fund recovery penalty is a payroll tax issue.
 The BAPCPA also strengthened the Trust Fund Recovery Penalty (“TFRP”).
 This penalty applies to individuals who are responsible for collecting and remitting payroll taxes to the IRS but fail to do so.
 Under the new law, the TFRP cannot be discharged in bankruptcy.

-Congress also did not close several large bankruptcy-tax opportunities.
-For example, Congress failed to shutdown the ability of taxpayers to take out loans (which are dischargeable in bankruptcy) to pay off tax liabilities (that are not dischargeable in bankruptcy), with the intent of using the loan proceeds to pay off the tax liability.
+Congress did not address or close one of the largest bankruptcy-tax opportunities and, arguably, bankruptcy abuses.
+Specifically, the BAPCPA does not address the situation where taxpayers take out loans (which are dischargeable in bankruptcy) to pay off tax liabilities (that are not dischargeable in bankruptcy), with the intent of using the loan proceeds to pay off the tax liability.
 Taxpayers often do this to minimize the amount of debt that they will owe after they emerge from bankruptcy.

 Congress did provide that a “debt relief agency” (FYI most bankruptcy attorneys will now be considered “debt relief agencies” when they are working with lower-income taxpayers) can not now advise taxpayers about this option.
 Congress did not prevent non-debt relief agencies (such as bankruptcy attorneys, who are individuals who help higher-income taxpayers) from advising clients as to this.
 So attorneys working with higher-income taxpayers are still free to make this recommendation to higher-income taxpayers (this even undermines the infamous means test that Congress devised to prevent higher-income taxpayers from qualifying for bankruptcy relief).